Aryan Khan case: No evidence of conspiracy to commit drug-related offences, says Bombay HC

 During the raid, the agency claimed to have seized 13 grams of cocaine, 5 grams of mephedrone, 21 grams of charas, 22 pills of MDMA (ecstasy) and Rs 1.3 lakh from the ship.

-Aryan Khan, Merchant and Dhamecha were granted bail in the case on October 28 by the Bombay High Court, which had then delivered a short order.
+Aryan Khan, Merchant, and Dhamecha were granted bail in the case on October 28 by the Bombay High Court, which had then delivered a short order.

 The High Court said that an evidence is required to prove that Aryan Khan, Merchant, and Dhamecha wanted to commit drug-related offences together, Bar and Bench reported.